zazuko/data-centric.zazuko.com/docs/apis/kopflos/tutorials/create-first-api.md

 }
 ```
 It's important to use the resource URI for the named graph, as well
-as an instance of `schema:Person` in that graph.
+as for the instance of `schema:Person` in that graph.

-Now open http://localhost:1429/people/p2 and you should get also Bob's data.
+Now open [http://localhost:1429/people/p2](http://localhost:1429/people/p2) and you should get also Bob's data.